-The primary resource for a first-year student is the Resident Adviser (RA).
-The RA is an upperclass student who has been selected through a competitive process, has undergone training for responding to student concerns, and is familiar with University resources.
+The primary resource for a first-year student is the Resident Advisor (RA).
+The RA is an upperclass student who has been selected through a competitive process, has undergone intensive training, and is familiar with University resources.
 The RA knows what to do in case of an emergency.

-It is also a part of the RA’s responsibility to guide the community in responding to behavior that may violate the University's Standards of Conduct (University Judiciary offenses) and the Housing & Residence Life Terms and Conditions.
-Because the Resident Staff program operates under a peer support model, the RA often will encourage and expect first-year residents to approach one another and hold each person accountable.
-Finally, RAs know what to do in case of an emergency.
+RAs also are responsible for ensuring residents uphold the University's Standards of Conduct (see University Judiciary Committee) and the Housing & Residence Life Terms and Conditions.
+Because the Resident Staff program operates under a peer support model, the RA will often encourage and expect first-year residents to hold themselves and their fellow residents accountable.